On the Number of Single-Peaked Narcissistic or Single-Crossing Narcissistic Preference Profiles: Basic Definitions and Fundamentals

+The above example and \cref{nsc->sp} show that single-crossing narcissistic profiles form a strict subset of single-peaked narcissistic profiles.

-\subsection{Semi-Standard Young Tableaux}
+\subsection{Semi-standard Young tableaux}

-For a positive integer~$n\ge 2$, a \emph{semi-standard Young tableau (SSYT)} of order~$n$~\cite{Stanley1999} consists of $n$ rows of positive integers that satisfy the following: \begin{enumerate}[i)] \item the $i^{\text{th}}$~row has $n-i+1$ entries with integers between $1$ and $n$, and \item when aligned in the upper-left corner (to obtain an isosceles right triangle), the entries weakly increase along each row and strictly increase down each column. \end{enumerate}
+For a positive integer~$n$, a \emph{semi-standard Young tableau (SSYT)} of order~$n$~\cite{Stanley1999} consists of $n$ rows of positive integers that satisfy the following. \begin{enumerate}[i)] \item For each~$i\in \{1,2,\dots,n\}$, the $i^{\text{th}}$~row contains $n-i+1$ entries with integers between $1$ and $n$. \item When aligned in the upper-left corner (to obtain an isosceles right triangle), the entries weakly increase along each row and strictly increase down each column. \end{enumerate}

 \cref{ex:SSYT-3} illustrates how an SSYT looks like and shows all eight possible SSYTs of order three.